-Hardware virtual machines don't enjoy the bare metal performance of Joyent's container offerings, but they do offer a solution for legacy or specialized applications that can't be run in a containerized environment.
-Triton offers support for these applications via KVM, but there are some differences between infrastructure containers and hardware virtual machines to be aware of.
+Triton virtual machines (VMs) are hardware virtual machines (HVMs) wrapped in highly secure zones, supporting a variety of images including Linux, FreeBSD, Windows, and Docker Engine.
+They offer a solution for a wide variety of applications that have certain operating system dependencies or applications that can't be run in a containerized environment.
+Triton offers support for these applications via hardware virtualization but there are some differences between infrastructure containers and virtual machines to be aware of.

-Live resizing of KVM instances is not supported.
+Live resizing of HVM instances is not supported.
 Infrastructure containers can be resized to add memory, CPU, and disk space without rebooting, but the nature of hardware virtualization does not allow that convenience.